bunnysayzz/AppleAI/README.md

 - **Always on Top Mode**: Keep the window visible even when clicking outside
 - **Pinnable Interface**: Pin the AI interface to keep it accessible while working in other applications
 - **Instant Menu Bar Access**: One-click access to all AI assistants from the menu bar
-- **Quick Service Switching**: Dedicated keyboard shortcuts for each AI service
 - **Native Performance**: Built as a native macOS app for optimal speed and reliability
 - **Persistent Sessions**: Maintains context across app restarts
 - **Resource Efficient**: Lightweight compared to multiple browser tabs